HasanOmar1/Minecraft/README.md

 When you remove blocks , ONLY the last removed block will go to your inventory and you can use it once again.

+Click on RESET to reset the game. 🐱‍👤

 # Preview of the game

 ![Alt text](game.png)